grimme-lab/xtb_docs/source/oniom.rst

       H    -0.9964687    4.2898655   -8.1950479
       H     0.9656238   -6.3638842   -3.5831368
       H    -0.9956242    6.3520069   -3.6002631
-| This system consists of 2 NCI-bounded fragments: 1-62 and 63-98, the latter having +1 charge.
+| This system consists of 2 NCI-bound fragments: 1-62 and 63-98, the latter having +1 charge.
 To test the automatic charge identification routine:

 .. tabbed:: cml input